Relocation Policy - CSUSB Management Employees

 A relocation bonus will be limited to the available budget and the tables below.
-The Vice Presidents may approve reimbursements that fall below $10,000.00.
-Presidential approval is required for $10.000.00 or above.
+The Vice Presidents may approve a relocation bonus that falls below $10,000.00 Presidential approval is required for a relocation bonus of $10,000.00 or above.
 The university official extending the relocation bonus shall be responsible for ensuring that funds to pay relocation expenses are available and budgeted for this purpose prior to extending an offer.

 |Administrator Level||Maximum Allowed|

 Because of the variance that occurs when employees relocate from different geographical areas, the costs for relocation will differ.

 CSUSB provides a recruitment bonus to help cover some of the relocation costs.

 - The Recruitment bonus is considered taxable income.